kubeslice/router-sidecar/README.md

 make docker-build
 ```

-### Running locally on Kind
+### Running local image on Kind

-Load the docker image into kind cluster
+You can load the router-sidecar docker image into kind cluster

 ```bash
 kind load docker-image my-custom-image:unique-tag --name clustername